-- As many paper as possible must take part it all activities and dec- - Large areas for example Lotus River and fanover Park, were broken up its a number of zones and small servine groups in each zone.
-As may people as possible were then bining these groups. - [] A working summittee co-ordinates the activities all the zone cornmittees. - bers from abot ten families meet at Newsletters are issued regularly to inform the people of what is happen ing in the area.
-On these pages Grassmots describes the activities of four associations.
-These associations have been chosen because they represent organizations in different forms and stages.
-The Lotte River Ratersavers and Tenants Association was formed when the old Lotus River Ratepayers Association was taken over and retired.
-Of the four organizations to be dispussed theirs is the aldest.
-In Valhalla Park, residents face work to overcome them.
-In Hangver Park, like in other areas, a youth group has sprung up which is part of the resi- Like Valhalla Park, residents in Bokmakierie, Bridgetown, Silvertown and Kewtown are coming together to begin to form an association There are many problems to be solved but before this can be done. the people must argunise themselves in community associations and this is what committees in all the areas must Join your nearest residents assoc iation [] [Unity is strength?
+- As many ages as possible must take part mall activities and dec- - Large area for example Losses River and Sanger Park, more broken up to a manber of zones and small entire groups in each zone.
+At mer people at nouthing were then plean these proups. - A working permittee to-ordinates the activiting of all the zone core- - House meeting are held where more one house to discuss problems in the inform the people of what is happen ing in the area.
+On these pages Grassmorts describes the activities of four associations.
+These associations have been shown because they represent organizations in different forms and stages.

+The Lotus River Ratepayers and Tenants Association was formed when the old Lotus River Ratepayers Association was taken over and retired.
+Of the four pranipations to be dispussed theirs is the picket.
+In Valledia Park, residents face serious problems and are now trying to work to overcome them.
+In Hanguer Park, like in other areas, a youth group has sprung up which is part of the resi- Like Valhalia Park, residents in Bokmakierie, Bridgetown, Silvertown and Kewtown are coming together to begin to form an association saleed but before this can be slone, the people must organise themselves in community associations and this is what committees in all the areas must Join your rearest residents associated istine [1] Unity is strength!

-FOR VALUE Mayfair Stores KLIPFONTEIN ROAD ATHLONE 7764 FAMILY OUTFITTERS
+FOR VALUE Mayfair Stores PHONE 674118 FAMILY OUTFITTERS

-READY TO DO BATTLE IN frains, no gutters - the water seeps up the walls until even mould.
-Our children are always sick because the houses are so dame and cold.
-They hink that because we come from shanty houses we are used to this sort of life - that s why they put us in such houses.
-My sharrty was much nore comfortable than this."
-Valhalla Park was built nearly four years ago by the people who had been living in funties all over Cape Town.
-People who had been living in Surrey Estate, Athlone, Bel gravia, Rylands' Bush and Crossroads were re-settled in More than a thousand subconomic houses were built.
-The houses were built in two stages.
-First, 775 houses were sult and then another three hundred "very low cost" A Valhalla Park residen explained to GRASSROOTS that because the houses were built so cheaply, the quality was very poor.
-The houses were built of cheap ash bricks and have concrete floors.
-There are no gutters, down-pipes or outside drains so the water stands for days and gets under the floor and into the walls.
-Many of the houses have only one door which makes them very dangerous if a fire were to break out.
-The doors are made of thin board and can be easily broken into.
-In many houses, the door frames are loose and the doors could houses are designed, there is become a breeding place for very little privacy.
-Some of insects.
-The electricity boxes the rooms do not have doors place.
-The construction and and the toilet and the kitches are not separate from the rest of the house.
-Although the the walls have cracks in them These cracks allow the cold design of he house is very street.
-They are cheaply built important because people relate to hell matters and (plastic) and can easily be broken.
-This means that it become linked to the always being cut off and it is also dangerous for children.
+READY TO DO BATTLE IN drains, no gutters - the water eeps up the walls until even the ceilings are black with mould.
+Our children are always sick because the bosses are so damp and cold.
+They think that because we come from shanty booses we are med to this sort of life - that is why they put us in such bosses.
+My shavty was much more comfortable than this."
+Valtalla.
+Park was built City Council to re-house people who had been living in funties all over Cape Town People, who had been living in Surrry Estate, Athlone, Sel gravia, Ralanda' Bush and Valhalla Park More than a thousand sub ecomonic hours were built.
+The houses were built in two sult and then another three hundred "very low cost" houses were built, A Valhalla Park residen explained to GRASSROOTS that because the bruses were built so cheaply, the quality was very poor.
+The houses were built of cheap ails bricks and have concrete floors.
+There are no gutters, down-pipes or outside design so the water stands for days and gets under the floor and Many of the houses have only one door which makes them very dangerous if a fire were to break out.
+The doors are made of this board and can be easily broken into, in are loose and the doors could houses are designed, there is become a breeding place for very little privacy.
+Some of the rooms do not have doors and the todet and the kitches are not separate from the rost houses are not old, purpy of the walls have cracks in them These cracks allow the cold are placed outside on the street.
+They are cheaply built (plastic) and our easily be broken.
+This resums that people's electricity supply is always being out off and it is also dangerous for children. became the this in the first design of he become in very Important because people It become linked to the ple," explaid the resident